dbosk/introtools/README.md

-# introtools
-Teaching material introducing some basic (CS) tools
+# introtools: An intro to some basic (CS) tools

+We introduce

+  - the terminal (bash),
+  - Git,
+  - tools for collaborating remotely (SSH, tmate),
+  - LaTeX.